danelahman/Normalization-By-Evaluation/README.md

       - Older code mostly from the MPhil dissertation time

-NOTICE: The code has been tested on Agda version 2.3.1.
-Newer versions of Agda might cause Monad.agda throw strange pattern-matching errors.
+NOTICE: The code has been tested on Agda version 2.8.0.